-PLA: (Polylactic Acid) It is one of the classic 3d printing filaments in the market.
+PLA: (Polylactic Acid) is one of the classic 3d printing filaments in the market.
 It’s also the most used filament for 3D printing in FDM technology printers.
 It is also eco-friendly as it is biodegradable.

-ABS: (Acrylonitrile Butadiene Styrene) This filament is made from materials that are available in our day to day life like in keyboard caps etc.
+ABS: (Acrylonitrile Butadiene Styrene) This filament is made from materials that are available in our day-to-day life like in keyboard caps etc.

-PET: (Polyethylene terephthalate) It is one of the most versatile filaments with good strength and durability.
+PET: (Polyethylene terephthalate) is one of the most versatile filaments with good strength and durability.
 One main drawback is that it is non-biodegradable and causes environmental pollution as it contains Ethylene in it as a monomer.

 Due to its simple design, its components are easily detachable.
 This makes it very handy and easily movable from one place to another without any hassle.

-You can untighten some screws and voila one component is out, similarly, you can unscrew most of its components pack it and deliver it to someone very easily.
+You can untighten some screws and voila one component is out, similarly, you can unscrew most of its components pack it, and deliver it to someone very easily.

-After complete installation, FDM technology-based printers are quite simple and thus not take too much space.
+After complete installation, FDM technology-based printers are quite simple and thus do not take up too much space.
 Although the external volume of the printer is totally dependent on the printing volume you want.
 Then also apart from part printing volume, its other parts like the outer frame, power unit, etc. don’t take much space.

 I myself have placed it over my refrigerator sometimes.